Jupyter notebooks

 featurizer = chemiscope.get_featurizer("pet-mad-1.0")

-chemiscope.explore(frames, featurizer=featurizer)
+chemiscope.explore(structures, featurizer=featurizer)

 # Define a function for dimensionality reduction

-def soap_kpca_featurize(frames, environments):
+def soap_kpca_featurize(structures, environments):

 if environments is not None: